eelcokoelewijn/Generamba/MVP/Readme.md

 ## Usages
 To name the module classes add custom parameter to `generamba gen` command.
+Creates a MVP module without flow controller, this should be used for additional modules within a specific flow.

 ```
 generamba gen MODULE-NAME FlowMVP --module_path MODULE-PATH